open-energy-transition/Oh-my-Grid/docs/code-of-mappers.md

 ---

-By adhering to this Code of Mappers, we collectively protect the integrity of the OSM platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.
+By following our Code of Mappers, we collectively protect the integrity of the OSM platform, foster trust with communities, and unlock the power of open data for a more resilient and just energy future.